PHP Extensions for Wordpress. What Extensions to Enable?

 Before we begin, here’s a simple chart to show how PHP extensions and WordPress work hand in hand:

-We’ll dive deeper into what PHP extensions are and why they’re needed for WordPress site.
+We’ll dive deeper into what PHP extensions are and why they’re needed for a WordPress site.

 Then, we’ll take a look at the official WordPress guidelines for must-have PHP extensions.